TaylorHassall/MS-MSDT-0-day-Office-RCE-Follina/README.md

 # MS-MSDT-0-day-Office-RCE-Follina
 Pre-Created document xml files for creating the Documents required for PoC MSDT Follina

-Big Thanks to https://gist.github.com/tothi from whom I got the information from.
+**Big Thanks to https://gist.github.com/tothi from whom this information comes from.
+I just re-wrote it for myself.
+Please give all praise to Tothi (https://twitter.com/an0n_r0)**

 **Using pre-created xml file process**
 DOCX Creation